aleon1220/kiwiki/operating-systems/windows/readme.md

 ## Aliases

-#### create a persistent Alias
+* create persistent Aliases

-* open a simple editor to customize the Powershell profile
+* open a simple editor to customize the Powershell profile: use `notepad` or `code`

 ```powershell
 notepad $PROFILE